aniloli42/nodemailer-oAuth2-mail/README.md

-# Mailer Script
+# Nodemailer with Oauth2

-This is the script where we can send the mail by using this codes.
+This script help to send the mail through gmail.

 ---

 ## Setup

-#### Setup Environment Variables:
+### Setup Environment Variables:

 ```
 CLIENT_ID
 CLIENT_SECRET